Electrical Construction Technology Diploma (ES12) Diploma

 The Electrical Construction Technology Diploma program provides instruction in the inspection, maintenance, installation, and repair of electrical systems in the residential and commercial industries.
 A combination of theory and practical application is emphasized to develop academic, technical, and professional knowledge and skills.
 Program graduates receive a diploma in Electrical Construction Technology.

 The standard curriculum for the Electrical Construction Technology Diploma program is designed for the semester system.
 Students may enter the program in any semester.
-The program generally takes three (3) semesters to complete.
+The program generally takes three (3) to four (4) semesters to complete.
 To graduate, students must earn a minimum of 46 credit hours.

 - Submit a completed application;